CleverCloud/doc.clever-cloud.com/commons/admin-console/authentification.md

 The "repository permission" is used to deploy your GitHub apps directly to Clever Cloud, with a simple step.

-If you need to give access to Clever Cloud's API to a specific Github organisation, you can [do it here](https://github.com/settings/connections/applications/d96bd8fd996d2ca783cc).
+If you need to give access to Clever Cloud's API to a specific Github organization, you can [do it here](https://github.com/settings/connections/applications/d96bd8fd996d2ca783cc).

 ## Two Factor Authentication (2FA)